epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-06-data-bindings.md

 ```

 Proceeding to the Languages list screen with ``NavigateToLanguages()`` is basic and shown in the previous tutorials.
-The only note that we require a source View Model which is capable to handle the result, with the ``ILifecycleViewModelWithResultHandler`` parameter.
-Navigating back from Languages list to the User Profile will be possible with the ``NavigateBack()`` method, providing result code and instance.
+Navigating back from Languages list to the User Profile back with the ``NavigateBack()`` method is the central point of our attention so far.

 #### Android